JeDebute01/Cigs-Usable-By-Arash/README.md

 - In server.cfg add: ensure paquetdeclopes

 - Uncomment in server.lua the text in english and comment the french langage

+- If you use a "stress system" you can uncomment the line 35,75,115,155 in the server.lua: TriggerClientEvent('esx_status:remove', source, 'stress', 250000) - Remember to change the value !

 - Give you a lighter / paquetmalboro / paquetcamel / paquetwinston / paquetlucky